paritytech/polkadot/roadmap/implementers-guide/src/types/messages.md

 ## HrmpChannelId

-A type that uniquely identifies a HRMP channel.
-A HRMP channel is established between two paras.
+A type that uniquely identifies an HRMP channel.
+An HRMP channel is established between two paras.
 In text, we use the notation `(A, B)` to specify a channel between A and B. The channels are unidirectional, meaning that `(A, B)` and `(B, A)` refer to different channels.
 The convention is that we use the first item tuple for the sender and the second for the recipient.
 Only one channel